Raphnat/flutter_ducafecat_news_getx/README.md

          if (uri == null) {
            print('no initial uri');
          } else {
-           // Get the scheme request here
+           // Getting the URL request here.
            print('got initial uri: $uri');
          }
        } on PlatformException {